-The paper makes an important new contribution to the literature on the consequences of the recent wave of technological change for redistributive preferences (as summarised in Gallego & Kurer, 2022), as it shifts the focus onto the 'winners' of the transformation and provides new causal evidence on how the desire to tax their high incomes is heavily influenced by the perceived complexity of their work.
-It also furthers the growing body of research on voters' preferences for taxing the rich (Barnes, 2022; Emmenegger & Marx, 2019; Hope et al., 2023; Limberg, 2020; Stiers et al., 2022) by making a strong case that focusing on other-regarding preferences is essential if we hope to better understand public support for taxing top earners in the knowledge economy.
+The paper makes an important new contribution to the literature on the consequences of the recent wave of technological change for redistributive preferences (as summarised in Gallego and Kurer 2022), as it shifts the focus onto the 'winners' of the transformation and provides new causal evidence on how the desire to tax their high incomes is heavily influenced by the perceived complexity of their work.
+It also furthers the growing body of research on voters' preferences for taxing the rich (Barnes, 2022; Emmenegger & Marx, 2019; Hope et al., 2023; Limberg, 2020; Stiers, Hooghe, Goubin, & Lewis-Beck, 2022), by making a strong case that focusing on other-regarding preferences is essential if we hope to better understand public support for taxing top earners in the knowledge economy.

 The rest of the article proceeds as follows.
-The second section reviews the relevant literature and sets out our theory.
-The third section describes our experimental design.
-The fourth section presents the main results of our experiment, as well as an exploration of the mechanisms at work.
-The fifth section then presents the results of our follow-up vignettes study.
-Lastly, we provide some concluding remarks in the sixth section.
+Section 2 reviews the relevant literature and sets out our theory.
+Section 3 describes our experimental design.
+Section 4 presents the main results of our experiment, as well as an exploration of the mechanisms at work.
+Section 5 then presents the results of our follow-up vignettes study.
+Lastly, we provide some concluding remarks in Section 6.